spookylukey/django-paypal/docs/standard/ipn.rst

            else:
                #...

-       payment_was_successful.connect(show_me_the_money)
+       valid_ipn_received.connect(show_me_the_money)

-   The data variables that are return on the IPN object are documented here:
+   The data variables that are returned on the IPN object are documented here:

    https://developer.paypal.com/webapps/developer/docs/classic/ipn/integration-guide/IPNandPDTVariables/